Lebanon is in a big mess. But on coronavirus, it’s doing something right.

 I frantically telephoned doctors and health experts to seek answers.
 The outlook was bleak.
 The best-case projections, based on modeling from China, anticipated tens of thousands of infections.
 Only 128 hospital beds and seven ICUs were available nationwide for coronavirus patients.

-I was asked by one major international health organization not to share its worst-case scenarios.
+One major international health organization asked me not to share its worst-case scenarios.
 They involved multiple zeros and scared me silly.

-Now, two months since that first case, Lebanon has reported just 677 coronavirus infections and 21 deaths.
-It is far behind (or ahead) of Norway, which is widely regarded as having done a good job of managing the spread of covid-19 and has a slightly smaller population — 5.3 million compared to Lebanon’s 6 million.
-Norway has over 7,000 cases and 182 deaths.
+Now, two months since that first case, Lebanon has reported just 682 coronavirus infections and 22 deaths.
+It is far behind (or ahead) of Norway, which is widely regarded as having done a good job of managing the spread of covid-19 and has a slightly smaller population — 5.3 million compared with Lebanon’s 6 million.
+Norway has over 7,000 cases and 187 deaths, as of Wednesday.

 Somehow, this messed-up country, teetering on the brink of economic ruin and political chaos, has done something right when it comes to the coronavirus.

 “It’s amazing,” said Samer Saab, dean of graduate studies and research at the Lebanese American University.
-He published a paper in early March forecasting that Lebanon would have 13,217 infections and 454 deaths by summer even in the best case scenarios involving social-distancing.
-Without the lockdown, he had predicted the country would have over 2.5 million infections and 150,000 deaths.
+He published a paper in early March forecasting that Lebanon would have 13,217 infections and 454 deaths by summer even in the best case scenarios involving social distancing.
+Without the lockdown, he had predicted the country would have more than 2.5 million infections and 150,000 deaths.

 “Nobody expected the numbers to be so low,” he said.